Renforcer la résilience et favoriser des économies productives

 Beyond institutional support, ACBF is also investing in system-wide enablers.
 A 20-percentage-point increase in institutional capacity was recorded between 2022 and 2025 across Benin, Ethiopia, Kenya, and the Republic of Congo.

 This work is about more than adaptation.
+It is about enabling countries to:

 - Strengthen resilience across productive sectors